daattali/beautiful-jekyll/README.md

 #### Staticman comments

 To use Staticman, you first need to invite `staticmanlab` as a collaborator to your repository (by going to your repository **Settings** page, navigate to the **Collaborators** tab, and add the username `staticmanlab`), and then accept the invitation by going to `https://staticman3.herokuapp.com/v3/connect/github/<username>/<repo-name>`.
 Lastly, fill in your `repository` and `branch` in the Staticman section of `_config.yml`.

+#### Just-Comments comments

+To use Just-comments you first need to have an account.
+After you just need to copy the API key to the just-comments property in `_config.yml` file.

 ### Adding Google Analytics to track page views